MarkellRichards/content_creator_ai_series/README.md

 - How to perform joins using SqlAlchemy ORM
 - How to do pagination

+### Part 4: Kubernetes Deployment

+Part 5 we deploy our applications to a Kubernetes cluster.
+Here's what to expect:

+- Creating docker images
+- Writing Kubernetes manifest files
+- Running Postgres database in a Kuberenetes cluster
+- Setting up ingress-nginx ingress controller

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or want to contribute new features, please follow these steps: